yvs2701/Hackon2.0-SMC-T-10/README.md

 5) Lastly we have an **consult** page which provides the contact numbers and email options of the best doctors, who may partner with us to help the people in need, and will be 24*7 available to deal with their patients.

 ![image](https://user-images.githubusercontent.com/80684783/120070022-885f8e80-c0a6-11eb-8f7d-498ef5f0c73e.png)

+## Technical desdcription:
+### Tools used:
+  - HTML
+  - CSS
+  - Bootstrap
+  - Javascript

 ## Special Thanks
 Special thanks goes to the organisers and team Hackon2.0 for giving us this golden oppurtunity to showcase our skills and a lot from them.
 Thank you so much to all the staff.